AVOD (Advertising-Based Video On Demand)

 - Choose a reliable video content management system (CMS) to host and manage your videos.

-- Select a reliable CDN for fast video delivery to users.
+- Select a reliable content delivery network for fast video delivery to users.

-- AVOD is a video-on-demand monetization strategy, where the platform relies on advertisers to generate revenue while users get access to their favorite content for free.
-This is unlike SVOD, PVOD, and TVOD, where users would have to pay for access.
+- AVOD is a video-on-demand monetization strategy, where the platform relies on advertisers to generate revenue while users access their favorite content for free.
+The best-known AVOD platform is YouTube.

 - As a publisher, you should consider launching an AVOD platform if you want to scale it up fast, don’t want to invest in content creation, have content for a wide audience, and prefer to avoid complex subscription models.